 Fortunately, there is third-party software that can make things a bit easier for Ryzen users.
 ClockTuner For Ryzen (CTR) was developed solely by 1USMUS, the creator of the Ryzen DRAM Calculator.
 It is a useful tool for RAM overclocking.

 Why use CTR rather than Ryzen Master?
-Well, as the overclocking process is fully automated, it makes for a much easier experience for users with no previous overclocking knowledge.
+Well, as the overclocking procedure is completely automated, it makes for a much simpler experience for users with no prior overclocking knowledge.

 It also provides settings for further custom OC customization.